kai-tub/hypr-window-switcher/README.md

 ```

 ## Testing
-To ensure that the script works as expected, NixOS VM tests are used.
+NixOS VM tests are used to ensure that the script works as expected.
-The test will start a VM with a fresh NixOS install and will run a _real_ Hyprland session
+The test will start a VM with a fresh NixOS install and run a _real_ Hyprland session
 in the background.
-Different Wayland applications will be started _within_ the VM
+Different Wayland applications will be started _within_ the VM,
-and the test script will check if the `hypr-window-switcher` correctly focuses the entered
+and the test script will check if the `hypr-window-switcher` correctly focuses on the entered
 target window.
 Resulting in a _real_ integration test :tada:
 See the `flake.nix` file for more details.

 ## ToDo:
-- [ ] Understand why garnix check isn't triggered by PR `create-pull-request`.
 - [ ] Potentially use `bubblewrap` to provide a safer/stricter execution
 - [ ] Maybe move to IP C instead of manually invoking `hyprctl`